-Test No. 18 Test Details Test for the IP Protocol support for PSTN interface - over IP 1.
+Test No. 18 Test Details Test for the IP Protocol support for PSTN interface over IP 1.
 SIP Protocol 2.
 IP version 4 3.
 Audio codecs 4.
 TCP protocol 5.
 RTP protocol 6.
 RTCP protocol Test Instruments Required 1.
-IP Protocol Analyzer Test Setup graph LR EUT[EUT] --- Ethernet[Ethernet] Ethernet --- Extension[Extension Analog/ Digital/ IP] Extension --- Analyzer[IP Protocol Analyzer] EUT --- PSTNLink[PSTN Link SIP Interface] PSTNLink --- PSTNExchange[PSTN Exchange] PSTNExchange --- PSTNPhone[PSTN Phone] PSTNLink <--> PSTNPhone Test Procedure 1.
+IP Protocol Analyzer Test Setup The diagram illustrates the test setup.
+At the top, a box labeled 'EUT' is connected to a 'PSTN Exchange' box via a horizontal line.
+Below the EUT is a 'Extension' box, which is connected to the EUT via a vertical line and to an 'IP Protocol Analyzer' box via a vertical line.
+The 'IP Protocol Analyzer' box is labeled 'Analog/ Digital/ IP'.
+Below the PSTN Exchange is a 'PSTN Phone' box.
+A double-headed arrow labeled 'Both way calls' connects the 'PSTN Link SIP Interface' (located between the EUT and PSTN Exchange) and the 'IP Protocol Analyzer'.
+Test Procedure 1.
 Connect the system, as shown in the above setup and configure the EUT to enable it to send and receive calls to/from PSTN using SIP interface with different audio codecs.
 2. Make outgoing and incoming calls from SIP extension to PSTN phone and vice versa.
 3. Take message traces from IP Protocol Analyzer for verifying support for a.
 SIP Protocol b.
 IP version 4 c.
 All the Audio codecs (G.711, G.723, G.726, G.729, G.729A, G.729B, G.728AB, G.725A, AMR and T.38) d.
 TCP protocol e.
 RTP protocol f.
 RTCP protocol Expected Results Enclose the message traces from IP Protocol Analyzer

-Test No. 19 Test Details Test for Management Interface Test Instruments Required 1.
-Laptop Test Setup graph LR EUT[EUT] <--> Laptop[Laptop] Test Procedure 1.
+Test No. 19

+Test Details Test for Management Interface

+Test Instruments Required 1.
+Laptop

+Test Setup

+Test Procedure 1.
 Connect the EUT to the Laptop over Ethernet Interface as shown in the setup.
 2. Load SNMP management software supplied by the Equipment Manufacturer or any other software [Freely downloadable from the Internet] 3.
 Configure EUT from the Laptop to act as the SNMP master.
 4. Configure the SNMP software for SNMPv2 5.
 Check for the alarms [Traps] coming from the EUT to the Laptop.
 6. Configure some parameters of the EUT from the Laptop through get and set commands.

 Expected Results Enclose the Test Results / Screen Shots

-Test No. 20 Test Details Test for Clock Extraction Test Instruments Required 1.
-Laptop Test Setup graph TD EUTA[EUT - A] --> Laptop[Laptop] EUTB[EUT - B] --> EUTA Test Procedure 1.
+Test No. 20

+Test Details Test for Clock Extraction

+Test Instruments Required 1.
+Laptop

+Test Setup

+Test Procedure 1.
 Connect the test setup as shown in figure 2.
 Configure EUT-A for using the clock extracted from the interface connected to EUT-B [Slave Mode] 3.
 Verify the configuration about the usage of the clock 4.
-Verify whether the EUT-A is able to configure in Master Mode Expected Results Enclose the Command Line Interface [CLI] Results / Screenshots
+Verify whether the EUT-A is able to configure in Master Mode

+Expected Results Enclose the Command Line Interface [CLI] Results / Screenshots

-Test No. 21 Test Details Test for NTP Server Synchronization support Test Instruments Required Nil Test Setup graph LR EUT[EUT] --- Ethernet[Ethernet interface] Ethernet --- NTP[NTP Server (Internet/Local)] Test Procedure 1.
+Test No. 21 Test Details Test for NTP Server Synchronization support Test Instruments Required Nil Test Setup graph LR EUT[EUT] --- NI[Ethernet interface] NI --- NTP[NTP Server (Internet/Local)] Test Procedure 1.
 Setup the system as shown in the diagram above.
 2. Configure the system to synchronize with NTP server, either located locally or on the internet.
 3. The system should be able to synchronize with NTP server.
 Expected Results Enclose the Screen Capture Results